Jean-Baptiste Faure: Singing career

-His last stage appearances are recorded as taking place in Marseilles and Vichy in 1886.
+His last stage appearances are recorded as taking place in Marseille and Vichy in 1886.

 Voice

 Faure possessed a dark, smooth yet flexible baritone voice, which he used with impeccable skill and taste.
 He was a sophisticated interpretive artist, too, and all these accomplishments combined to make him one of the most significant figures to have appeared on the French musical stage during the 19th century.
 He wrote two books on singing, La Voix et le Chant (1886) and Aux Jeunes Chanteurs (1898), and also taught at the Paris Conservatory from 1857 to 1860.

-The greatest of Faure's French heirs were the lyric bass Pol Plançon (1851-1914)—who modelled his vocal method directly on that of Faure—and Jean Lassalle (1847-1909), who succeeded Faure as principal baritone at the Paris Opera.
+The greatest of Faure's French heirs were the lyric bass Pol Plançon (1851–1914)—who modelled his vocal method directly on that of Faure—and Jean Lassalle (1847–1909), who succeeded Faure as principal baritone at the Paris Opera.
 Both Plançon and Lassalle made a number of recordings during the early 1900s, and their cultivated performances for the gramophone preserve key elements of Faure's singing style and technique.

 Two non-commercial—and possibly unique—brown wax cylinders exist that are thought to be private recordings of Faure singing at around 70 years of age.
 Though there is no specific documentation of these recordings, one—a rendition of "Jardins de l'Alcazar...
-Léonor! viens" from Donizetti's La favorite—begins with an announcement (from either the singer or the (Pathé) recording engineer): "Le grand air du baryton!"
-Pathé and other French recordings from this era nearly always began with an announcement such as "Le sérénade de Don Juan, de Mozart, chanté par [baryton Jean] Lassalle, de l'Opéra!".
+Léonor! viens" from Donizetti's La favorite—begins with an announcement (from either the singer or the (Pathé) recording engineer): "Le grand-père des barytons!" ("The grandfather of the baritones") Pathé and other French recordings from this era nearly always began with an announcement such as "Le sérénade de Don Juan, de Mozart, chanté par [baryton Jean] Lassalle, de l'Opéra!".
 The affectionate honorific in the supposed Faure cylinder recording only makes sense for a man of advanced years who is so beloved, celebrated, and revered by a general public that he need not even be named.
 The proliferation of documentation about Faure's standing as such points wholly and only to him.
 The choice of aria is almost certainly a clue as to the authenticity of the recording, as well.
 Alphonse of La favorite was one of Faure's most important roles—one with which he toured the provinces of France in 1877, just after his retirement from the stage.
-He gained enormous critical and popular notoriety from those who hadn't had a chance to hear him in Paris or London.
+He gained enormous critical and popular notoriety from those who had not had a chance to hear him in Paris or London.
 His performances of this role would have left a lasting impression on the public and the press, and the aria was likely chosen for recording as an allusion to that time.
 A sampling of writing about Faure in this role and specifically this recitative and aria: